The weather was a gorgeous 26 degrees celsius (quite a change from winter in New York) and we’d just spent one perfect day exploring Miami.

 - Plan to travel at a slower pace and factor in some rest time.
 It’s better that you have slightly too much time in each place than too little.
 If you don’t get sick, then you have an extra day or two for exploring.
 Bonus travel days!

 - Get travel insurance.
 First check whether your credit card includes cancellation insurance.
 If it doesn’t, then get travel insurance that includes cancellation.
 If you’re going international, then it’s also important that your insurance covers medical costs.
-See my comprehensive guide to travel insurance for more info.
+See my guide to travel insurance for more info.

 What to do if you get sick before you fly: